tensorchord/openmodelz/README.md

 - 📈 **Auto-scaling from 0**: The number of inference servers could be scaled based on the workload.
 You could start from 0 and scale it up to 10+ replicas easily.
 - 📦 **Support any machine learning framework**: You could deploy any machine learning framework (e.g. [vLLM](https://github.com/vllm-project/vllm)/[triton-inference-server](https://github.com/triton-inference-server/server)/[mosec](https://github.com/mosecorg/mosec) etc.) with a single command.
 Besides, you could also deploy your own custom inference server.
 - 🔬 **Gradio/Streamlit/Jupyter support**: We provide a robust prototyping environment with support for [Gradio](https://gradio.app), [Streamlit](https://streamlit.io/), [jupyter](https://jupyter.org/) and so on.
 You could visualize your model's performance and debug it easily in the notebook, or deploy a web app for your model with a single command.
-- 🏃 **Scale from a single machine to a cluster of machines**: You could start from a single machine and scale it up to a cluster of machines without any hassle, with a single command `mdz server start`.
+- 🏃 **Start from a single machine to a cluster of machines**: You could start from a single machine and scale it up to a cluster of machines without any hassle, with a single command `mdz server start`.
-- ☁️ **Local, and cloud**: You have the freedom to deploy your models wherever you like: in the cloud (GCP, AWS, or others), on your home lab, or even on a single machine.
-If you prefer, you can also use OpenModelZ on your existing Kubernetes cluster.
-Before sending them to the cloud, you can test and debug your models right on your local machine.
 - 🚀 **Public accessible subdomain for each deployment** ( optional ) : We provision a separate subdomain for each deployment without any extra cost and effort, making each deployment easily accessible from the outside.
-- 🔒 **SSL certificate for each deployment** ( coming soon ) : We provide a SSL certificate for each deployment, making each deployment secure and safe.

 OpenModelZ is the foundational component of the ModelZ platform available at [modelz.ai](https://modelz.ai).